 Inventories of food and/or supplies in the School Lunch Fund are recorded at cost on a first-in, first-out basis or, in the case of surplus food, at stated value, which approximates market.
-Purchases of inventoriable items in other funds are recorded as expenditures at the time of purchase, and are considered immaterial in amount.
+Purchases of inventoriable items in other funds are recorded as expenditures at the time of purchase.